Extension Cord Sizing for Generators: Gauge, Length, and Overheating Risks

 • Fully uncoil cords during use

-Stop using a cord immediately if: it feels hot, smells like melting plastic, shows damaged insulation, or causes appliances to behave erratically.
+Stop using a cord immediately if: it feels hot, smells like melting plastic, shows damaged insulation, or causes flicker/erratic appliance behavior.

 Extension Cords and Backfeeding Risks